 What Trump said: The president repeatedly spoke and tweeted about arming trained teachers with relevant experience in order to respond to a school shooter.

 What Trump did: The White House announced that the Justice Department would help educators work with their state and local governments to train "specially qualified school personnel on a voluntary basis" in firearms.

-The administration also announced it would back the STOP School Violence Act, which would provide $50 million in annual grants to states to help schools and law enforcement add security and train for an attack.
+The administration also announced it would back the STOP School Violence Act, which would provide annual grants to states to help schools and law enforcement add security and train for an attack.